Sniper (group)

 Sniper is a French hip hop band formed in 1997 in Val-d'Oise.
 It currently consists of Tunisiano (Bachir Baccour), Aketo (Ryad Selmi) and Blacko.
-Afrikaf (Karl Appela) was also a member from the group's formation in 2004.
-Blacko had left the band in 2007, but returned in 2016.
+Afrikaf (Karl Appela) was also a member when the group formed in 2004.
+Blacko had left the band in 2007, but had returned in 2016.

 Beginnings

 The members of Sniper first met at the 1997 Francofolies festival at La Rochelle.
-There, DJ Boudj and the three rappers Aketo, Tunisiano and Blacko met and decided to form the group, originally called Personnalité suspecte (Suspicious Character).
-This name was abbreviated to Persni and finally ended up as Sniper, an example of the French slang form, known as verlan.
+There, DJ Boudj and the three rappers, Aketo, Tunisiano and Blacko, met and decided to form the group, originally called Personnalité suspecte (Suspicious Character).
+This name was abbreviated to Persni and ended up as Sniper, an example of the French slang form, known as verlan.

 The three members form a complementary group, as Aketo and El Tunisiano have developed more of a rap style and Blacko prefers an approach closer to reggae; meanwhile DJ Boudj takes care of the scratching.
 They began by making appearances on various mixes and compilations, such as The Power of Unity, Première classe (First Class) and B.O.S.S..